Watercourses, ditches, streams

 • Location plan

-• Details of the proposed works
+• Details of the proposed works and how they interact with the watercourse

-• Any supporting technical drawings and calculations.
+• Any supporting technical drawings and calculations

 • For large permanent works construction details may also be required

-Last updated: 28 February 2024
+Last updated: 27 September 2024